 Dr. Ryan received his B.S. in bacteriology from the University of Arkansas at Fayetteville and his Ph.D. in microbiology from the University of North Carolina at Chapel Hill.
 After a 3 year stint as a Visiting Scientist at DuPont Co., Dr. Ryan joined the UTHSC faculty in 1988.
 He is now an Associate Professor in the Department of Microbiology, Immunology, and Biochemistry and the Department of Medical Education.
 Dr. Ryan coordinates the preclinical curriculum and continues to teach microbiology content to medical students.

 G. Stephen Nace, MD, FACP

 Assistant Dean, Technology Integration

 Associate Professor of Medicine

 Dr. Nace received a B.A. from Emory University.
-He received his medical degree from Vanderbilt, where he also completed an internal medicine residency, followed by fellowships in nephrology and clinical pharmacology.
+He received his M.D. from Vanderbilt, where he also completed an internal medicine residency, followed by fellowships in nephrology and clinical pharmacology.
 He has practice experience in nephrology, general internal medicine, and hospital medicine.

 Dr. Nace was the internal medicine residency program director at the University of Illinois College of Medicine at Peoria.
 His interests include medical education, clinical informatics, and systems-based practice.